stfc/artemis/README.md

 1. Run `setup.sh` to initialise config files and storage directories.
 2. Edit `artemis.conf` to your liking.
 3. Run `./artemis_collect.py` to initialise the data store.
+4. Add at least one node using `artemis_cli.py add_node`.
+5. Run `./artemis_collect.py` to detect and collect data from probes.
+6. Update positions of probes using `artemis_cli.py update_probe`.
+7. If necessary, modify `artemis.cron`and copy to `/etc/cron.d/`.

 Architecture